What's New in DNS Client in Windows Server 2016

-This topic describes the Domain Name System (DNS) client functionality that is new or changed in Windows 10 and Windows Server 2016.
+This topic describes the Domain Name System (DNS) client functionality that is new or changed in Windows 10 and Windows Server 2016 and later versions of these operating systems.

 DNS Client service binding: In Windows 10, the DNS Client service offers enhanced support for computers with more than one network interface.
 For multi-homed computers, DNS resolution is optimized in the following ways: